Auto sector divided as EU unveils plans to undo 2035 combustion engine ban

 Posted on December 16, 2025

-Dec 16 (Reuters) - The European Commission on Tuesday made public proposals that reverse an effective ban on sales of new internal combustion engine cars from 2035, bowing to pressure from Germany, Italy and major automakers.
+Dec 16 (Reuters) - The European Commission on Tuesday made public proposals that would reverse an effective ban on sales of new internal combustion engine cars from 2035, bowing to pressure from Germany, Italy and major automakers.

-The revised package cuts the planned 2035 goal to a 90% reduction in tailpipe emissions compared with 2021, and also introduces measures to accelerate the shift to electric vehicles while giving manufacturers more flexibility.
+The proposed package cuts the planned 2035 goal to a 90% reduction in tailpipe emissions compared with 2021, and also introduces measures to accelerate the shift to electric vehicles while giving manufacturers more flexibility.

-Here are the reactions to the decision:
+Here are the major reactions to the decision:

 STEFFEN KAWOHL, POLICY ADVISOR AT THE GERMAN MITTELSTAND ASSOCIATION (DMB)